 All the above-mentioned functionalities have their peculiarities depending on the product that must be taken into account by those who want to adopt one.

 Let’s say you have a bottleneck resource that is required in several projects, and he/she can’t be assigned to all projects simultaneously.
-So, a resource/project manager has to consider all possible options, assess their benefits and advantages and make an informed decision that will potentially bring the biggest profit for the business.
-AI is a brilliant advisor here to suggest solutions and see their consequences before implementing them into the real environment.
+So, a resource/project manager has to consider all possible options, assess their benefits and advantages, and make an informed decision that will potentially bring the biggest profit for the business.
+AI is a brilliant advisor here to suggest solutions and see their consequences before implementing them in the real environment.

 For the teams that consist of the people who work from different countries and even continents, an AI-driven solution is a point of contact; and for a project/resource manager, it’s the only instrument to unite them into an integral whole and work together for the common goal like a well-oiled machine.
 The explanation is simple: a resource/project manager can’t remember everything about every team member and calculate their availability as well as priorities between hundreds of projects.
 And machine learning algorithms can.

 Some other attributes must also be taken into account: e.g., if a person has ever had experience with similar tasks, projects, or clients.
 A balance must be found: a highly-qualified employee shouldn’t spend his/her time on simple tasks that can be performed by less competent resources; an employee who doesn’t have enough experience and competency, shouldn’t struggle to do a difficult task.
+AI-powered resource management systems can help take these or other attributes into account to make the most effective resource allocation decisions.

 Therefore, an AI-driven resource management solution is capable of: